mlopatkin/andlogview/README.md

 Requirements:

- - JRE or JDK 8+
+ - JRE or JDK 17+
- - Android SDK (to work with a device or an emulator)
+ - Android SDK (optional, to work with a device or an emulator; AndLogView can install it for you)

-Unpack a zip archive to any folder.
+Unpack the zip archive to any folder.

 Use the OS-specific script to launch AndLogView:

  - `bin/andlogview.bat` (Windows)
- - `bin/andlogview` (Linux, MacOS)
+ - `bin/andlogview` (Linux, macOS)

-Both scripts expect the javaw/java to be on your PATH.
+Both scripts expect the `javaw`/`java` to be on your `PATH`.

 ## Overview: filters